franciscovfonseca/Configure-security-for-an-Azure-Cosmos-DB-account/README.md

 <br>

-◻️ On the command bar, select Execute Query, and then review the results.
+◻️ On the command bar, select **Execute Query**, and then review the results.

 - You may need to select the (…) to see the Execute Query option.
 <p align="center">